 Is that a way to fight for one’s freedom?
 No it isn’t.
 His only problem with those subservient women is that it’s not him they are subservient to.
 It’s not him who tell them what they have to wear.

 Of course there is a deeper story behind all this.
 Two of them, actually.

 First, France (and many other European countries) have problem with islam.
 Muslim groups are living in those countries but hardly integrate.
 Same as the Swiss ban of minarets, this is a (not so) subtle move against muslims in Europe.
-Despite Sarkozy's words, this IS against religion.
-But we're open-minded, politically correct Europeans so we can't say that.
+Despite Sarkozy’s words, this IS against religion.
+But we’re open-minded and politically correct Europeans so we can’t say that.

 Second, some of the muslim women are oppressed.
 Yes, they are forced by their families and community to be covered from top of the head to toes.
 And while I am all against that, banning it won’t free those women.
 Even if the ban pass the parliament, those women won’t get in a better position.
 They just will be out of sight.
 Which seems to be a quite acceptable solution for many.

 But doing this, existing problems just gets one more layer.
 And beneath that layer things will only boil for a while.
-Until hell breaks loose.
+Until the hell breaks loose.